USEPA/camd-eia-crosswalk/README.md

 In rare instances, the Plant IDs do not match between CAMD and EIA's databases.
 These discrepancies were discovered through the production of [eGRID](https://www.epa.gov/egrid) and are regularly tracked and updated with new eGRID releases.
 In the crosswalk R script, these discrepancies are accounted for before any matching occurs–EIA's plant ID is modified ("MOD_EIA_PLANT_ID") to match CAMD's plant ID and includes a field indicating that the plant ID has been changed ("PLANT_ID_CHANGE_FLAG").

 Other discrepancies or missing data may exist and are manually investigated and added to the `manual_matches.xlsx`.
 In the R script, these matches are done first.
 This helps remove duplicates and improve accuracy.
 If other manual matches are found, they will be added to this file, and anyone can create a pull request adding matches and a CAMD staff member will review the pull request to incorporate the new matches.

+> Update (v0.3): Once the matching steps have been made between CAMD and EIA data, steps to add FRS IDs and NEEDS IDs will run in the code.
+These steps will run only if the user has set the options for additional datasets to be included towards the beginning of the code (i.e., “include_FRS” and/or “include_NEEDS” set to TRUE).

+> To add FRS IDs, the code calls the [FRS ID REST API](https://www.epa.gov/frs/frs-rest-services).
+These IDs are joined to CAMD data via CAMD_PLANT_ID.
+These IDs are at the facility level, so all subcomponents (generators and boilers) at one facility will be assigned the same FRS ID.

+> To add NEEDS IDs, the code imports the NEEDS flat file from [November 2018](https://www.epa.gov/power-sector-modeling/national-electric-energy-data-system-needs-v6), which is available in the data file in this repo.
+NEEDS IDs (“NEEDS_UNIQUE_ID”) are a concatenated version of the EIA Plant ID, EIA Generator/Boiler ID, and a letter indicating whether the unit is a boiler (“B”) or a generator (“G”).
+Generators from NEEDS are matched on EIA_PLANT_ID and EIA_GENERATOR_ID.
+If the unit has an associated EIA_BOILER_ID, boilers from NEEDS are matched on EIA_PLANT_ID and EIA_BOILER_ID.

 For more information on CAMD's FACT API and to sign up for an API key, see <https://www.epa.gov/airmarkets/field-audit-checklist-tool-fact-api#/>.